top of page

 This is an overview of what doing theater tech is like here at LWHS and about the application process.
 If you have any specific questions let me know. mstaiff@lwsd.org.

-Once approved you start getting emails from me about upcoming band concerts, choir concerts, parent information nights, talent shows, plays, musicals... everything that happens in the theater you could potentially be part of the crew running it.
+Once you have completed the training you will be placed on the list of approved crew students.
+You will start getting emails from me about upcoming band concerts, choir concerts, parent information nights, talent shows, plays, musicals, and more.
+Everything that happens in the theater, you will be part of the crew running it.
 The little events only require a few student techs and we have about 20 on the crew.
 The big shows require everyone.

 When it comes to plays, musicals, and larger Talent show type events I need everyone on the crew to participate.
 We will build sets and props in the afternoons after school (you don’t have to come every time but you are encouraged to come often).
 We install the set, we spend a week doing tech and dress rehearsals and then students run all the lighting, sound, fly system, follow spots, props, set changes, etc... for two weeks of performances.
 For the Musical this typically amounts to 50-60 hours over three weeks, for the main play it’s about 40-50 hours, so tech is a big time commitment.
+This last year the average technician spent over 200 hours working on events in the theater.

+Let me know if you have any further questions.
 And thanks for considering joining our Theater Tech Family!

-Mark Staiff,
+Mark Staiff

 Theater Manager